Hong Kong Protesters Demand Full Withdrawal, Police Probe

 Pockets of violence have since been reported at several events.
 A massive rally on July 1, the anniversary of the territory’s “handover” to China, culminated with the storming of the Legislative Council as a small group of mostly masked, black-clad activists smashed through glass walls with a battering ram and ransacked parts of the building.
 (The intruders did, however, leave cash in exchange for soft drinks plundered from the building’s pantry.)

 Last Sunday, demonstrators took their fight to the residential neighborhood of Sha Tin, a popular destination for mainland Chinese shoppers.
-Police corralled protesters — many of whom were reportedly already leaving — inside a shopping mall where they then deployed pepper spray, engaging in physical confrontations with many of the young activists.
+Police corralled protesters — many of whom were reportedly already leaving — inside a shopping mall where they then deployed pepper spray, engaging in physical confrontations with several young activists.
 Local media outlets reported that at least 28 were hospitalized and 37 arrests were made as a result of the flare-up.

 Clashes between police and protesters have eroded public trust in the city’s law enforcement.
 Police presence was relatively subdued Sunday despite heightened security concerns after authorities discovered a huge cache of explosive materials in a warehouse possibly linked to a pro-independence activist.
 Three suspects are in custody and a motive is still being investigated, according to CNN.

 Police had initially asked organizers of the Sunday rally to cut it short half-way through their proposed route, but later ceded way to the massive crowds.
 Water-filled barriers were moved out of the way and decorated by passing protesters with messages scrawled on Post-It notes.
 The colorful collages of neatly penned Cantonese memos have become iconic of the movement.
-So-called “Lennon walls,” named after a key site in the 2014 protests known as the Umbrella Movement, have sprung up throughout the city miniature like pop-up galleries on walls, street signs, and overpasses — even on demonstrators’ bodies.
+So-called “Lennon walls,” named after a key site in the 2014 protests known as the Umbrella Movement, have sprung up throughout the city like miniature pop-up galleries on walls, street signs, and overpasses — even on demonstrators’ bodies.

-By 5 p.m. local time police had already begun urging demonstrators to leave the central district of Admiralty, where the main march ended and many had already begun milling around near government buildings.
-Some began to resume marching toward the city’s Final Court of Appeals, their original destination before police curbed their plans.
+By 5 p.m. local time police had already begun urging demonstrators to leave the central district of Admiralty, where the main march ended and many began milling around near government buildings.
+Some resumed marching toward China’s liaison office, seen as an emblem of Beijing’s encroachment and a frequent target of protests.
+A few protesters, their identities hidden behind open umbrellas, vandalized the front of the building with graffiti; others hurled eggs at its facade.

+Police announced shortly after that they would be begin clearing the area, urging the protesters to leave.
+Most appeared to depart without incident, heading toward the Central and Admiralty neighborhoods to regroup.

 Steve Lee, a 27-year-old architect, says there are differing views on where the movement will go from here.
 “Many people say we need to escalate actions, but actually I disagree,” he tells TIME.
 “I’m hopeful that coming out and showing up every weekend will eventually result in change.”

 — With reporting by Aria Hangyu Chen and Kamakshi Ayyar / Hong Kong